What do you have to do to get Extfs filesystems to mount using FUSE this week?

 Oh god, there are about 18 steps.
 And so many dependencies!
 Let’s give it a go anyway…

 …it’s still broken, eh?
-Let’s build and run a whole VM to access that damn disk and get Linux to do the work for us.
+Let’s build and run a whole VM to access that cursed disk and get Linux to do the work for us.
 (Thought: is this easier with docker now?)
 Linux is great for bloody-mindedly technical yak shaving.
 Anyway.
 It’s only an hour of dicking around and a gigabyte of data.
 Your bandwidth is unlimited, right?
 What, don’t you live in Silicon Valley?
 What’s wrong with you?

 Your adventure continues at virtual machines.